analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 The recommendation is to avoid using extensions that render content on the client-side using JavaScript, because it requires:

-* Fetching third-party scripts at someone-else server most of the time; and
+* Fetching third-party scripts from someone else's server most of the time; and
 * Makes exporting to other formats (like pdf) harder, because it is then necessary to patch and replace with another non-JavaScript renderer.
 * Requires managing these added scripts to ensure they apply on hot reload.